dkhundley/whetstone-ml/docs/wiki/metrics/text/readability_metrics.md

 ## Flesch-Kincaid Reading Ease
-The Flesch-Kincade Reading Ease metric is a readiability formula used to assess teh complexity of English texts by assigning a score that reflects how easy or difficult it is to understand.
+The Flesch-Kincaid Reading Ease metric is a readiability formula used to assess teh complexity of English texts by assigning a score that reflects how easy or difficult it is to understand.

 This metric measures the readability of a text on a scale from 0 to 100, with higher scores indicating easier readability.
 The formula for the Flesch-Kincaid Reading Ease score is: